How to Serve the Divorce Papers in Ontario

 How to serve documents via SPECIAL SERVICE:

-If a spouse is avoiding being served a document, they can be served via “substituted service”.
-This is a method that is different from those mentioned and is at the discretion of the judge to decide on.6
+If a spouse is avoiding being served a document, they can be served through different methods to catch them off guard.

 If you are looking into divorcing your spouse, reach out to one of our Family lawyers for a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.

-Nothing in this article should be considered or relied on as legal advice or opinion.
+We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information and should you require assistance, please contact ourselves to book a free initial consultation.